CARES Act General Operating Support Grant Program

 As a result, New Hampshire Humanities (NHH) received $420,200 in supplemental funding from the National Endowment for the Humanities (NEH), and launched our CARES Act General Operating Support Grants Program on May 1st, making available $400,000 in general operating support grants to eligible New Hampshire-based cultural nonprofits and public libraries ranging from $2,500 to $10,000.
 NHH retained $20,200 (5%) of the award for administrative overhead.

 While we anticipated a high level of demand, the depth and breadth of financial need was overwhelming, with 80% of the applicant organizations indicating they are applying for additional sources of financial support to sustain and maintain operations to the extent possible through the current pandemic and into the foreseeable future.

 On Friday, May 1st, NHH launched our CARES Act General Operating Support Grant Program and over the span of 13 business days committed all available grant dollars.
 In total, NHH received 89 CARES Act General Operating Support Grant applications and after careful review, funded 64 applications totaling $400,000, positively impacting 47 communities throughout the Granite State.

-We understood early on that for us be successful in attracting the broadest pool of applicants possible, it required us to cast the widest net imaginable, and we want to say “thank you” for your support in helping us achieve our goal.
+We understood early on in the planning and development process that for us be successful in attracting the broadest pool of applicants possible, it required us to cast the widest net imaginable, requiring a push and pull marketing and communication strategy involving a myriad of private and public partners.